chvyl/chvyl/README.md

 - Design Tools: Figma, Adobe XD.

 ### 🧳 Personal Projects:
 - "Remood": A team project where I contributed as a UI/UX designer.
 Remood is an application aimed at helping users track and manage their emotions using modern design principles.
+_(Watch the project introduction on YouTube: https://www.youtube.com/watch?v=EzFu0nuA1Ac)_

 ### 📫 Contact Me:
 - Email: vylinhchautran@gmail.com